Clothing in Africa: Impacts

 The second hand clothing industry has left both positive and negative impacts within African society.
 An impact that one would commonly not think of is the resale of imported western clothing.
 South Africa, among other nations, has created legislation of imported or donated goods in order to curb the resale of the donated items.
 Côte d'Ivoire, Nigeria, Kenya and Malawi had to completely ban the importation/donation of second hand clothes in order to try to control the resale.
-Another negative impact is that is commonly argued is that the importation of western clothing is leaving a negative impact on local clothing producers.
+Another negative impact commonly argued is that the importation of western clothing leaves a negative impact on local clothing producers.
 However, the opposite side of the argument believes that the high importation creates new jobs for the people living in the port cities.
 These jobs include the sorting, washing, re-tailoring and transporting of the clothes to the markets.
 There is a report that revealed that "50,000 people are employed in jobs relating to secondhand clothing in one market in Kampala, Uganda".

 Another impact that could be argued either negatively or positively, is that secondhand clothing has become more common to wear than classic African textiles.
-In Zambia, where it is known as salaula, secondhand clothing has basically become a new type of traditional clothing to them.
+In Zambia, where it is known as salaula, secondhand clothing has basically become a new type of traditional clothing.
 Zambian cities are full of used clothing markets, which are extremely successful.
-Since Zambians have been wearing more western clothes traditional textiles and crafts have seemed to become scarce.
+Since Zambians have been wearing more western clothes, traditional textiles and crafts have seemed to become scarce.
 While Senegal and Nigeria prefer to "follow long-standing regional style conventions, dressing with pride for purposes of displaying locally produced cloth in "African" styles".
 It can be argued that Zambia is losing a piece of its culture by wearing only western styles or even that people in Senegal and Nigeria are not open minded enough to try to incorporate western styles into their fashion.
 These differences in beliefs in used clothing help make African fashion a diverse topic.

+Hand-Embroidered African Kaftans

+Hand-embroidered kaftans are a significant aspect of African clothing, showcasing intricate craftsmanship and cultural heritage, often made from luxurious fabrics and adorned with unique designs that reflect regional artistry.